What is the Best KVM Switch

 Click here to purchase the GREATHTEK KVM Switch

-ABLEWE USB and HDMI Switch – 2 Port Switch
+ABLEWE USB and HDMI Switch – 2 Port

 what is the best kvm switch - ABLEWE USB and HDMI Switch

 The ABLEWE USB and HDMI Switch allows you to control two computers with one monitor, keyboard, mouse, and/or printer.
-What separates this KVM switch from others is the fact that it’s capable of handling 4K at 60Hz (if your monitor supports it).
+What separates this device from others is the fact that it’s capable of handling 4K at 60Hz (if your monitor supports it).
 It also supports various gaming consoles, as well as all operating systems (Windows/Mac/Linux).

 Click here to purchase the ABLEWE KVM Switch

-IOGEAR GC62HU – 2 Port Switch
+IOGEAR GC62HU – 2 Port

 IOGEAR GC62HU